thehambeard/Unity2Debug/README.md

  * Add Button: Opens the symlink dialog
  * Remove Button: Removes the currently selected symlink filter in the list box.
 8. **Exclude Filters**
- * Same as above except this will filter out directories/files from being copied.
+ * Same as above except this will filter out directories/files from being copied from the retail to the dev folder.
 8. **Navigation Buttons**
  * Back Button will return to Decompile Page.
    * Next Button will move on to processing.